 Drop stigmas and be KIND to one another.
 Sneezing and blowing your nose or having a sore throat means MOST LIKELY you do NOT have the virus.
-Don’t give people the evil eye who are blowing their nose.
-Yes, they need to blow into a Kleenex, throw it out and wash their hands or use sanitizer afterwards but remember the top three symptoms of the coronavirus are: FEVER (104.0), COUGH (dry), SHORTNESS OF BREATH.
+Don’t give people the evil eye who are blowing their noses.
+Yes, they need to blow into a Kleenex, throw it out, and wash their hands or use sanitizer afterward, but remember the top three symptoms of the coronavirus are: FEVER (104.0), COUGH (dry), SHORTNESS OF BREATH.
 Panic and anxiety can make us feel short of breath.
 A simple test for SOB is to take a deep breath in and hold it for 10 seconds.
-If you can do that then it’s highly unlikely you truly have SOB.
+If you can do that, then it’s highly unlikely you truly have SOB.

-Exercise- from the Coronavirus Crisis Center in Santa Clara they are noticing that people with a higher metabolic rate are not as affected by the virus.
+Exercise. the Coronavirus Crisis Center in Santa Clara is noticing that people with a higher metabolic rate are not as affected by the virus.
 Since the gyms are closed, we are fortunate enough right now that we can get outdoors and exercise.
-Being in nature definitely helps lift the spirits and raise serotonin the happy mood hormone.
+Being in nature definitely helps lift the spirits and raise serotonin, the happy mood hormone.

-If you can’t get out, go to your I-phone or smart phone and download an exercise app.
-My two favorites are: “8 fit” and “7-minute scientific workout”.
+If you can’t get out, go to your I-phone or smartphone and download an exercise app.
+My two favorites are: “8 fit” and “7-minute scientific workout.”
 Put on some fun music and rock it out.
-Jumping up and down on a trampoline or as if you were on a trampoline even if it’s for only 2 min. boosts the lymphatics.
-Repeat several times a day and use large arm movements, large arm circles to stretch the ribs and nourish your joints.
+Jumping up and down on a trampoline or as if you were on a trampoline, even if it’s for only 2 min. boosts lymphatics.
+Repeat several times a day and use large arm movements and large arm circles to stretch the ribs and nourish your joints.

-Create a home sanctuary with healthy clean air.
+Create a home sanctuary with healthy, clean air.
 I love aromatherapy oils.
-My favorite brand for the immune system and clean air is called “Thieves Oil”.
+My favorite brand for the immune system and clean air is called “Thieves Oil.”
 I also put a drop in hot water and drink it throughout the day.
-“Valor” is for emotional strength, “Bergamot” lifts the mood, “Lavender” for relaxation and calming especially at night.
-Please use member number 2267353 if you would like to support the facility's not for profit which has given to children with Autism
+“Valor” is for emotional strength, “Bergamot” lifts the mood, and “Lavender” is for relaxation and calming, especially at night.
+Please use member number 2267353 if you would like to support the facility’s not-for-profit, which has given to children with Autism.

 Eat Fermented Foods.
-80%-90% of the immune system is in the gut so eat fermented foods.
-Another favorite probiotic for increasing microbial diversity which aids in resilience against infections is megaspore probiotic.
+80%-90% of the immune system is in the gut, so eat fermented foods.
+Another favorite probiotic for increasing microbial diversity, which aids in resilience against infections, is the megaspore probiotic.

 Drink water.
 This is very important.
-One study is showing that simply by drinking water every 15 min. or so you let the virus slip into the stomach where the stomach acid kills it.
-Warm your water up, you can put grated ginger in it or peppermint leaves to make a natural calming and warming affect.
+One study is showing that simply by drinking water every 15 min. or so, you let the virus slip into the stomach, where the stomach acid kills it.
+Warm your water up; you can put grated ginger in it or peppermint leaves to make a natural calming and warming effect.

 Give Your Body a Boost with supplements: